jonfernq/Python-Flashcards/CommandLineUserInterface/README.md

 ## Command Line User Interface (CLI)

-A CLI is an easy setting to test the underlying logic of an app.
+A Command Line Interface (CLI) is an easy setting to test the underlying logic of an app.
 Here that app is a flashcard and multiple choice quiz app.

+I use the [ConEmu terminal emulator](https://en.wikipedia.org/wiki/ConEmu) for Windows which displays unicode characters better than the command line terminals that come with Windows.

 A [three-tier](https://en.wikipedia.org/wiki/Multitier_architecture#Three-tier_architecture) or three-layered architecture of 1. data/database, 2. business logic, and 3. presentation/user-interface, allows for separation of concerns and easier change to layers.

-With a CLI user interface for instance, business logic is easily worked out without the usual complications of user interface code.
+Using a simple CLI user interface for the presentation layer, business logic is easily worked out without the usual complications of user interface code.

-More complicated user interfaces can be added separately from business logic (**Web**; **Desktop**: Windows, macOS, **Linux**; Mobile: iOS, Android).
+A variety of more complicated user interfaces can be added after business logic has been finalized: **Web**; **Desktop**: Windows, macOS, **Linux**; Mobile: iOS, Android.

-The [Python Inquirer package](https://github.com/jonfernq/Python-Utilities/tree/main/PythonInquirer) provides a nice CLI user interface to work with.
+I find the [Python Inquirer package](https://github.com/jonfernq/Python-Utilities/tree/main/PythonInquirer) provides a nice CLI user interface to work with, displaying menus and checkboxes for multiple choice questions.

 ### Presentation Layer

-In the presentation layer, complicated user interface details are encapsulated and hidden.

-The presentation layer has very limited functionality.
-It only:
+The presentation layer encapsulates and hides complicated user interface details with very limited functionality:

 - a.
-Displays the front and back of flashcards
+Display the front and back of flashcards
 - b.
-Collects and validates user input
+Collect and validates user input
 - c.
-Passes data back to business logic layer.
+Pass data back to business logic layer.

 This limited functionality allows the app can be more easily ported to different user interfaces, e.g. CLI, React.js, PyQT, Flutter, etc...